by Andrea M. Darcy

 The next time this happens, instead of panicking and quitting, try to take two more steps toward your goal despite the nervous feelings.
 Do you suddenly feel confident anyway?

 7. Beat your body with big breaths.

-The ‘fight or flight’ response which can make us feel under confident happens because stress sets off the sympathetic nervous system, giving the body a burst of energy and a cocktail of chemicals that help us be alert.
+The ‘fight or flight’ response which can make us feel under confident happens because stress sets off the sympathetic nervous system.
+This gives the body a burst of energy and a cocktail of chemicals that help us be alert.

 What can counteract that?
 Breathing deeply, it seems.
-By taking measured, full, and long breaths in and out of your diaphragm you can then call into play the counteractive and calming parasympathetic system, slowing down your heart rate and lowering your blood pressure.
+By taking measured, full, and long breaths in and out of your diaphragm, you can then call into play the counteractive and calming parasympathetic system.
+This slows down your heart rate and lowering your blood pressure.

 9. Stop being a storyteller.